indeskyz/Leap-EventTicketing/documents/Caching.md

 **Scaling Strategies Cont'd**

 - There can be lots of different ways to scale and this is just making assumptions that you have unlimited network and monetary resources.
-May has well throw what Azure has to offer if youre gonna pay for it.
+May as well throw what Azure has to offer if youre gonna pay for it.

 - If you wanted something more cost effective, I would recommend multiple smaller instances of Data Storage and Caching and to not opt for any sharding.
 Just do replications with a proper backup strategy (every 30, 60, 90).